ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 a whole lot.

-If the option is the status quo, or upgrading to something that is different-but-still-awful-in-many-ways, then I'd prefer to stick to just go back to the 2.5 era plan of just adopting setuptools and then trying to refactor the implementation over time once it was in the same code base as distutils.
+If the option is the status quo, or upgrading to something that is different-but-still-awful-in-many-ways, then I'd almost prefer to just go back to the 2.5 era plan of just adopting setuptools and then trying to refactor the implementation over time once it was in the same code base as distutils.
+(Relax, I said *almost*)

 However, I think it's possible for us to be more ambitious and create an alternative approach that *doesn't suck* (at least as far as any